 With that out of the way, here are some answers to our most frequently asked questions.

 1. Does leasing a car make sense for me?
-If you prefer to pay less a month for the same vehicle, not worry about maintenance costs or how to sell it when you want to get a new car then it's worth looking into lease offers.
+If you prefer to pay less a month for the same vehicle, worry less about maintenance costs or how to sell it when you want to get a new car, then it's worth looking into lease offers.

 2. Leasing a Mercedes-Benz or buying - what's better?
 Both have their pros and cons and for that reason the short answer is "it depends."
 It all comes down to personal preferences.
 Do you intend to drive the same car for a long time?
 Do you drive a lot of miles annually?
 Do you like the car selling process?
 If you answered no to the above questions you should consider leasing a car, not buying one.
 For more details, check out our Buying vs Leasing article.

 3. What's the cost to lease a Mercedes-Benz?
 It all depends on the model you have chosen and your payment and credit histories.
-You can lease a Mercedes-Benz with $0 down but be prepared for higher monthly payments.
 Just like financing a car, the more you pay upfront, the less you pay monthly.
 The good news is that often times manufacturers that want to increase their number of leased vehicles offer special incentives and rebates that lower the monthly payments.

 4. Can I buy the car I lease?
 Yes, if you like the Mercedes-Benz you've been leasing, you can purchase it (most leasing contracts have buyout clauses).
 If you don't want to wait until the end of the lease period, you can speak with a leasing manager to purchase the vehicle before that.
 It's certainly possible just keep in mind that you'll have to pay early termination fees.